-Whitefish Is Charging Puerto Rico Hundreds Of Dollars More Per Hour Than Its Power Line Workers Make
+Whitefish Is Charging Puerto Rico Hundreds More Per Hour Than What Its Workers Earn

 With a little less than three weeks left in its canceled contract to work on Puerto Rico's damaged power lines, the Montana firm hired to do the repairs is facing increased scrutiny, according to a report by The New York Times.
 Whitefish, whose contract with Puerto Rico's state-run power company was prematurely canceled after it faced criticism over certain details in the contract, is charging Puerto Rico $319 per hour of power line work — that's at least three times what it actually pays its power line workers.